 What life can throw at us

-Most people know they are LGBT+ for some time before they decide tell others.
+Most people know they are LGBTI+ for some time before they decide tell others.
 This can be a challenging experience, but equally a rewarding one.
 Read more on "coming out" here.

 Bullying or harassment

 Some people will experience bullying.
 Anyone can be bullied but LGBTI+ people can also experience homophobic/transphobic bullying or harassment.
 It can happen anywhere, such as the classroom, the workplace, sporting field or the home.
 Being a victim of bullying may lead you to feel upset, threatened, humiliated or vulnerable.
 Bullying and harassment can cause physical, mental and social pain and can make you feel alone, scared, angry, confused or sad.
 All of these can affect your mental health.
 If you experience bullying or harassment, talk to someone about it, whether it’s a colleague, counsellor, family member, friend or your doctor.

 Losing a loved one

 At some point in our lives we all experience the pain of losing someone we love through death.
 Bereavement can have a serious impact on your health.
 When someone dies, you enter the process of grieving.
 There is no right or wrong way to grieve and you can experience a wide range of emotions as you come to terms with someone’s death.
 Normal feelings include being stunned at the loss, sadness or depression, longing for the person who has died, anger towards yourself or others, regret over a last encounter or regret that something was left unsaid.
 All of this can be part of the grieving process.
 Eventually, the shock of bereavement and the strength of your feelings should begin to fade, but it does take time to go through this process and it may affect your mental health.